ferdysopian/admin-bar-pagination/readme.txt

 == Frequently Asked Questions ==

 = How many items per page? =

-Default is 3, but you can change it in settings (1-10).
+You can choose any number between 1 and 10.
+The default is 3.

 = Does this work on mobile? =

-Yes, it's fully responsive and touch-friendly.
+Yes.
+It's built for responsive layouts and tight mobile toolbars where overflow normally causes problems.

 = Will this slow down my site? =

-No, it's lightweight and only loads when needed.
+No. It's a lightweight UI fix and only loads when the admin toolbar is present.

 == Changelog ==